decentology/fast-floward-1/week1/day2/readMe.md

 # Fast Floward | Week 1 | Day 2

 Welcome back!
 I hope day 1 was fun and interesting.
 Today we'll get to learn about another Flow developer tool – **Playground**.
-Also, we'll write our first *smart contract* and get to send interact with it using *transactions* and *scripts*.
+Also, we'll write our first *smart contract* and get to interact with it using *transactions* and *scripts*.
 Should be exciting!
 But first, let's review what we learned during day 1.

 # Day 1 Review